danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

   {% figcaption %}A typical house in the flatlands area, raised on stilts to avoid flooding with boat-only access.{% endfigcaption %}
 {% endfigure %}

-We stopped here for a short while before resuming following the road along the far side that took us to a bigger river and a bigger road the followed the side before a slip road would lead us back up onto the main road where we started seeking a shop to buy dinner and some potential places where we could camp for the night.
+We stopped here for a short while before resuming following the road along the far side that took us to a bigger river and a bigger road.
+This led us to a slip road would lead us over a bridge, and back up onto the main road where we started seeking a shop to buy dinner and some potential places where we could camp for the night.

 {% figure %}
   {% img src: 20160617-DSCF7744, alt: Max with his rear wheel. %}